mozilla/id-specs/browserid/index.md

 BrowserID
 =====

-This document is in progress and is, in some respects, ahead of the actual BrowserID code.
-This document will be the single source of truth for BrowserID before 3/15/2012.
+This is the production BrowserID specification, working live at <tt>https://browserid.org</tt>.

 Overview
 -

 This specification, BrowserID, defines a mechanism for websites to request, from the user via her user-agent, a signed assertion of email-address ownership.
-Web sites can use this mechanism to register users on their first visit and log them back in on their subsequent visits.
-The trust path for these assertions of email-address ownership is designed to be federated and decentralized: individual domains can certify their own users.
-A fallback secondary authentication mechanism is proposed to bootstrap the protocol for domains that do not yet support it.
+Web sites can use this mechanism to register users on their first visit and log them back in on subsequent visits.
+The trust path for these assertions of email-address ownership is federated: individual domains can certify their own users.
+A fallback identity provider is provided to bootstrap users with email addresses at domains that do not yet support the protocol.

 Terms
 -